thoughtspot/thoughtspot.github.io/_end-user/search/filter-from-column-headers.md

 To add a filter from column headers:

-1. While viewing your answer as a table, hover over the column header you want to filter, and click the ellipses icon (3 dots)
+1. While viewing your answer as a table, hover over the column header you want to filter, and click the ellipses icon
 ![more options menu icon]({{ site.baseurl }}/images/icon-ellipses.png){: .inline}.

      ![]({{ site.baseurl }}/images/change_configuration_of_a_column.png "Change configuration of a column")